Are You Looking for a New Career?

 Professional Indemnity Insurance also pays the legal costs of defending a legal case a client makes against you.
 It is an essential requirement of BAS Agent registration.

 Most bookkeeping is done on computers these days.
-To do so, you’ll need a decent computer and accounting software.
+To do so, you’ll need a decent computer that can run your online accounting software and practice management software.

 It’s much easier to manage and maintain financial records on a computer, and faster to produce financial reports.
-Much of the calculation work involved can be automated by the bookkeeping software.
+Much of the calculation work involved can be automated by a smart accounting software.

 Joining a professional association such as the Institute of Certified Bookkeepers can have additional benefits, such as free or discounted licenses for bookkeeping software packages.

 There are also specialised training courses available for most popular accounting programs.
-You can become an accredited expert in using some software packages which increases the number of services you can provide clients.
+You can become an accredited expert in using some accounting software packages which increases the number of services you can provide to prospective clients.

-Setting your price is extremely important.
+Setting your price is extremely important for your bookkeeping business.
 Why not charge the same rate you’d be paid if you were working for someone else?
 Sounds reasonable right?

 We have a couple of guides on the topic to help you out:

-The single most important step in starting a bookkeeping business is having clients to service.
+The single most important step in starting a bookkeeping business is to attract prospective clients to service.
 Perhaps this should really be the first step!
-At the same time you need equipment and training to provide bookkeeping services, so it’s a bit of a catch 22.
+At the same time, you need equipment and training to provide bookkeeping services, so it’s a bit of a catch 22.

 Pull in favours, cold call, offer your services to family and friends, advertise your business offline and online, or use your networking skills – work hard at building a solid customer base as soon as possible!